-About the AG Project
+About the State AG Project

 As states’ chief legal officers, state attorneys general are, first and foremost, law enforcement officials sworn to uphold the U.S. and state constitutions, and to enforce federal and state laws.
 The heart of a state attorney general’s mission is to serve the public interest.
-With broad jurisdiction and independence to act, state attorneys general play a crucial role in upholding the rule of law and protecting the rights, health and safety of their states’ residents.
+With broad jurisdiction and independence to act, state attorneys general play a crucial role in upholding the rule of law and protecting the rights, health, and safety of their states’ residents.

 Recently, we have seen state attorneys general act collectively on various issues of national consequence, including immigration, health care, the opioid epidemic, violations of antitrust laws, and environmental protection.
 Many state attorneys general are playing a significant role in reforming their states' criminal justice systems.
 And many of them have taken action to address and redress unscrupulous business practices that violate the rights of consumers and workers.